Trimix "Causes" erections to happen,

 There is no test that can be given to determine the perfect formula for anyone.

 Looking at your medical profile and using past experience provides the best guidance.

 Of paramount importance, is getting the formula right without it being too strong as the risk of having an erection for too long and having to go to the ER is absolutely real and must be considered by the user.

-When a persons profile is outside the the "typical" it can be really difficult to say with any certainty what will be right with any percentage attached to it.
+When a persons profile is outside a "typical profile" it can be really difficult to say with any certainty what exactly will be right.
+Medical history, health and ED status must all be considered.

 For those reasons there may be some trial and error before the formula is appropriately "dialed in" for the individual.